Energy underpins everything, from biological food webs to the human civilizations embedded within them.

 A renewable future will likely be based on wood/biomass and simple mechanical generation, with a greater degree of ecological sophistication than today.
 Which, given the state of our degraded and destroyed forests, reinforces the urgent need to embark on massive ecosystem restoration and population reduction.

-Understand that life after the luxury of fossil fuels holds many gems and shouldn’t be feared.
+Understand that life after fossil fuels holds many gems and shouldn’t be feared.

 Absent the energetic slaves of fossil fuels, we’ll lead more physically active lives in closer contact with each other and Nature, restoring our shattered sense of well-being and connection.
 Though we won’t enjoy the outrageous material luxury of today, it will still be possible to live in comfort.
 And, as our focus on material progress wanes, emphasis can shift to progress of the mind and spirit, which are unlimited.